Updated on April 17, 2019

 Women and young people

-UTZ also requires that farmer groups take action to include women and young people, both as members and as leaders of the group.
+The UTZ standard also requires that farmer groups take action to include women and young people, both as members and as leaders of the group.
 “This is important for farmer groups,” says Diakité, “as it means they can benefit from the experience and expertise of the whole community.
 With an aging population of farmers threatening the supply of cocoa in the future, it also helps to make sure the next generation is ready and willing to take over from their parents.”

 Better equipped to deal with challenges